-When accidents cause either personal injury or property damage in excess of $1,000, individuals are required by law to stop and notify law enforcement.
+When accidents cause either personal injury or property damage over $1,000, individuals are required by law to stop and notify law enforcement.
 If a driver fails to do so, he or she has engaged in a hit-and-run accident.

-Recovering compensation after a negligent driver flees the scene can be difficult, especially if the victim was unable to identify the at-fault driver.
+Recovering compensation after a negligent driver flees the scene can be difficult, especially if the victim could not identify the at-fault driver.
 Fortunately, help is available from an Omaha hit-and-run accident lawyer.
-Aggressive attorneys could conduct an independent investigation of the accident to determine liability.
-If they find that you have grounds for a lawsuit, they could fight tirelessly for your interests.
+Omaha car accident lawyers could independently investigate the accident to determine liability.
+They could fight tirelessly for your interests if they find that you have grounds for a lawsuit.

 Common Fact Patterns

 There are a few common fact patterns in hit-and-run cases.
-Many involve drugs or alcohol, and the at-fault driver flees the scene to avoid a drunk driving charge.
+Many involve drugs or alcohol, and the at-fault driver flees the scene to avoid an Omaha drunk driving charge.

 The immigration status of one of the participants of the accident is another consideration.
-Some drivers might be motivated to hit and run out of fear that if they stay and talk to law enforcement, it might have an adverse impact on their immigration status.
+Some drivers might be motivated to hit and run out of fear that if they stay and talk to law enforcement, it might hurt their immigration status.

 What Makes Hit-and-Run Accidents Unique?